Naturist Beach Etiquette for Blind Creek Beach

 • Dress before leaving naturist beach areas.
 The parking lot and trail are for the dressed.

 • You are encouraged to walk along the shoreline, where the sand is firm.
 Not only is it more refreshing, you'll avoid kicking sand up as you pass others.

 • Observe all local beach rules, safety regulations, county ordinances, and state laws.
 Review posted signs with beach rules and regulations, including park closing hours.

 • When the situation fits, consider carrying a towel when you leave your beach spot.
-This cloth barrier can serve as an impromptu (and considerate) wrap when encountering unexpected textiles, or as a hygienic place to sit on unprotected benches.
+Avoid surprising "textiles".
+Use your towel as a hygienic place to sit when visiting with others.

 • Apply the golden rule.
 Your nude beach conduct should be the same as your textile world conduct.
 Practice politeness and consideration.

 • Respect the privacy of others.
 If there is a lot of room, then give people a respectable distance.
 Recognize when you are unwelcome.

 • Never walk on the dunes.
 Respect wildlife and environmentally fragile areas.
 Some places were never meant for humans to tread.

 • Avoid endangering the natural habitat with fire, pollution, or even potentially dangerous foodstuffs.